 Follow these best practices when using MCP with AI assistants:

-Ensure that user roles and permissions are configured correctly
+- Ensure that user roles and permissions are configured correctly, especially for workflow and publishing operations

 Limitations and considerations